Cruising Association welcomes easier check in/out for cruising to France

-This page provides a summary of information regarding checking in and out at Channel ports produced by the Cruising Association (CA).
+This page provides a summary of information for sailing to France with regard to checking in and out of the EU/Schengen area at Channel ports (both 'ports of entry'/PPFs and ports operating under the 'National Protocol of Cooperation').
 It collates information provided by French Officials, French marinas, CA Volunteers, CA Honorary Local Representatives and CA members.
+There is also additional related information for non-members regarding sailing to France and Cruising the Channel.

 Additional detailed information is available to CA Members which includes port website links, forms to download, full list of ports of entry and ports operating under the "protocol" along with advice and recommendations from the CA’s HLRs and Volunteers plus the experiences of members.
 This detailed information is provided on the CA website (https://www.theca.org.uk/france-channel-ports-of-entry) and in its App 'CAptain’s Mate' (https://www.theca.org.uk/ciapp).